TomoGuide/TomoGuide.github.io/docs/04-acknowledgments/index.md

 # Disclaimer

 Aside from the few custom Python scripts we provide, **we are not responsible** for any issues related to installing or running the various packages and software presented.
-For assistance, please refer to the official GitHub pages of the respective software or consult ChatGPT.
+For assistance, please refer to the official GitHub pages and developers of the respective software.